 What did DUO do wrong?

 DUO tracked if students opened important emails regarding their student grant and public transport pass.
 They stored this information, to use in possible dispute cases.
 Because DUO did not ask for permission to collect these data, or informed the students about the tracking, the legal basis for tracking would be ‘legitimate interest’.
 However, paragraph 47 of the considerations in the the GDPR clearly states that government organizations are not allowed to use legitimate interest as a legal basis for processing personal data: “Given that it is for the legislator to provide by law for the legal basis for public authorities to process personal data, that legal basis [ie legitimate interest] should not apply to the processing by public authorities in the performance of their tasks. “

 This special status of government organizations is what the article in de Volkskrant fails to make clear.
 The average reader will conclude from it that all email tracking is illegal and senders are trying to evade the law, while being deliberately non-transparant about it.
 However, different rules apply to commercial (marketing) emails.
 Marketers are allowed to put tracking technology in their emails, because of legitimate interest.
 You do need to inform subscribers about tracking.
 At the very least make sure you provide a link to your privacy statement early in the subscription process, so they can read it before they submit their data.
 Even better: Use your subscription form to inform them in a succinct and positive way ‘what’s in it for them’.

-Tracking emails is allowed and benefits both sender and recipient
+Email tracking is legal and benefits both sender and recipient

 In a second article on this subject (only available in Dutch), the author gives tips on how to disable tracking.
 The tone of voice of this piece is negative and agressive.
 It states senders “hide” the tracking pixel somewhere in the HTML code and use “redirect links” that surreptitiously log your information.
 Ironically, included in the article is a notice stating de Volkskrant uses tracking technology in its newsletter itself.
 This rather undermines the alarmist tone.

 An essential part of succesful email marketing